 - You want to leave a gift behind for your family: An over 50s life insurance policy won’t leave a large inheritance for your loved ones, but it may leave them a few thousand pounds – not a bad gift at all.

 But if you want to provide for your family after your death, or if you expect to be very long-lived, over 50s life insurance may not be suitable.

 Alternatives to over 50s life insurance

 You might want to consider whether another financial or insurance product might meet you and your family’s needs better than an over 50s life insurance policy could:

 - Savings products: If you want to leave a small sum behind for your family, you might be better served by a savings product like a fixed-rate bond or an ISA.
 These products will guarantee your family gets all the money you pay in, while interest payments will limit the value lost through inflation.

 - Other types of whole of life insurance: If you want life insurance cover into your golden years and are in good health, you might want to consider a more traditional whole of life insurance policy.
-These come with higher pa-outs, but as with over 50s policies, they’re guaranteed.
-However, these policies can come with expensive premiums, and you’ll have to answer questions about your health and may face rejection on that basis.
+This type of policy usually comes with higher payouts but, as with over 50s policies, these are guaranteed provided that you have continued to make your payments regularly.
+On the other hand, these policies can come with expensive premiums, and you’ll have to answer questions about your health and could be declined cover on that basis.